garybayes/mindforge-orchestrator/docs/orchestrator-github-app-architecture.md

 7. Multi-Repo & Org-Level View (Future Codex SaaS)

-Longer-term (beyond Orchestrator 1.0):
+Longer-term (beyond Task Assistant 1.0):

-Each repo runs Orchestrator workflows and writes telemetry locally.
+Each repo runs Task Assistant workflows and writes telemetry locally.

 The GitHub App also sends events to a backend.